This information is for people renting privately in Northern Ireland.

 Landlord ends your tenancy

-Your landlord may give you notice to end the tenancy if they for a number of reasons including:
+Your landlord may give you notice to end the tenancy for a number of reasons including:

 - you have a abandoned the tenancy